DevExpress-Examples/devextreme-datagrid-odata/ODataServer/README.md

 ## CORS Policy

 The server allows all requests from `http://localhost:5050` (all methods and headers).
-This configuration is for development purposes.
+Use this configuration for development purposes only.
 In production, update the CORS policy in `Program.cs` to restrict allowed origins as needed.